-(a) Every habitable room shall have an aggregate glazing area of not less than 8 percent of the area of such room.
-Natural ventilation shall be through windows, skylights, doors, or other approved openings to the outside air.
-Such openings shall be easily

-- accessible and controllable by the occupants of the room.
-The openable area to the outdoors shall be not less than 4 percent of the floor area being ventilated. - (b) Openable windows, skylights, doors, or other approved openings that have been installed to meet the foregone requirement shall be properly screened and alone or combined meet the minimum 4 percent clear opening requirement for ventilation of the room.
-This requirement does not apply to emergency egress windows from sleeping rooms as required in section 4-73(a). - (c) Screens shall not be permanently fixed to the window frame or sash.
-All exterior doors shall have either a screen door or a storm door, and be equipped with a selfclosing device.
-When approved by the public officer, the screens on windows and doors may be omitted for dwelling or dwelling units containing a permanently installed heating and air conditioning system providing the dwelling or dwelling unit with year-round mechanical ventilation.
-Screens shall be installed in dwellings or dwelling with window air conditioning units which are not permanently installed. - (d) Window frames and glass shall be reasonably weather-tight, with no cracked or broken glass. - (e) Each toilet room and bathroom shall have an operable window unless served by an approved mechanical ventilation system. - (f) Every exterior and interior public passageway, hallway, and stairwell in every dwelling or multifamily building shall be adequately illuminated at all times to permit safe passage.
+- (a) Every habitable room in a dwelling or dwelling unit shall contain a window or windows facing outside and the total glass area of such window or windows shall not be less than eight percent of the floor area of such room.
+Windows shall be maintained in accordance with section 4-78(c). - (b) Openable window area in each habitable room shall be equal to at least one-half of the minimum required window area and open directly to the outside unless the room is served by an approved ventilating system.
+This requirement does not apply to emergency egress windows from sleeping rooms as required in section 4-73(a). - (c) All operable and openable windows shall be adequately screened.
+Screens shall not be permanently fixed to the window frame or sash.
+All operable or openable exterior doors shall have either a screen door or a storm door, equipped with a self-closing device.

+When approved by the inspector, the screens on windows and doors may be omitted for dwelling units containing a permanently installed heating and air conditioning system providing the dwelling unit with year round mechanical ventilation.
+Screens shall be installed in dwellings with window air conditioning units which are not permanently installed.

+- (d) Window frames and glass shall be reasonably weather-tight, with no cracked or broken glass. - (e) Each toilet room and bathroom shall have an operable window unless served by other approved ventilation. - (f) Each dwelling unit must provide two remote exits or, if only one exit is provided, every sleeping room must have at least one openable window approved for emergency egress.
+The window must be operable from the inside without use of key or tool.
+The window sill height shall not exceed 44 inches above the floor.
+Such window shall provide a minimum clear opening width of 20 inches and a minimum clear opening height of 22 inches.
+The total net clear opening shall not be less than four square feet.
+Bars, grills or other obstructions placed over these windows must be releasable or removable from the inside without the use of a key or tool. - (g) Every public hall and inside stairway in every dwelling or multifamily dwelling shall be adequately lighted at all times to permit safe passage.
+(Ord. of 6-15-98)